 - Plain text, not further interpreted

-The metadata key “syntax” specifies which language should be used.
-If it is not given, the key “default-syntax” will be used (specified in the configuration zettel).
+The metadata key “syntax” specifies which markup language / data format should be used.
+If it is not given, it defaults to plain.
 The following syntax values are supported:

-- The formats for pixel graphics.
-Typically the data is stored in a separate file and the syntax is given in the .meta file.
+The formats for pixel graphics.
+Typically the data is stored in a separate file and the syntax is given in the meta-file, which has the same name as the zettel identifier and has no file extension.1

 - markdown, md